Generic Name: vigabatrin (vye GA ba trin)

-Vigabatrin is an anti-epileptic medication, also called an anticonvulsant.
+Vigabatrin is an anti-epileptic medicine, also called an anticonvulsant.

 Vigabatrin may also be used for purposes not listed in this medication guide.

-Some people taking vigabatrin have developed mild to severe vision problems.
-Vision problems may occur within weeks to years after you start taking vigabatrin.
-Vision loss caused by vigabatrin may be permanent, and you may notice only mild symptoms of the onset of vision loss.
-You must have eye exams on a regular basis while taking this medication.
+Some people taking vigabatrin have developed vision problems within weeks to years after starting treatment.
+Vision loss caused by vigabatrin may be permanent, and you may notice only mild symptoms at first.
+Talk to your doctor about this possibility.

-You should not use this medication if you are allergic to vigabatrin.
+You should not use vigabatrin if you are allergic to it.

-You may have thoughts about suicide while taking this medication.
+Some people have thoughts about suicide while taking vigabatrin.
 Your doctor will need to check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

-If you are pregnant, your name may be listed on a pregnancy registry.
-This is to track the outcome of the pregnancy and to evaluate any effects of vigabatrin on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry to track the effects of vigabatrin on the baby.

 How should I take vigabatrin?

-Vigabatrin may be taken with or without food.
+You may take vigabatrin with or without food.